joel-crasto/joel-crasto/README.md

 ## Welcome to my GitHub!

 I'm currently studying Computer Engineering at the University of Waterloo.
-I'm currently interested in software design, embedded systems, and electrical engineering, and I work on a variety of projects in all areas to continue to further my growth as an engineering student.
-While many of my repos are private, you can learn more about all my projects below!
+I'm currently interested in software design, embedded systems, electrical design, and I work on a variety of projects in all areas to continue to further my growth as an engineering student!

 <h3 align="left">Languages and Tools:</h3>